-The main task of ambulance teams is to determine how to best save victims trapped in collapsed buildings.
+The main task of the ambulance team agents is to determine how to best save victims trapped in collapsed buildings.
 To this end, we employ heuristics in the area of dynamic real-time scheduling.
-In more detail, we will need to determine for each victim i a deadline $t_d^i \in \Re$ and the optimal number of ambulances $N{opt} \in [0, \infty]$ it needs for it to be saved by the deadline (except if it is not going to die by the end of the game).
-Now, each of these victims (or tasks), arrive in real time and may have changing deadlines (e.g. due to the building, in which it is, catching fire).
-To deal with this, we follow a distributed game theoretic approach from [2] which allows for ambulance agents to make local decisions and consequently reduce the amount of communication required.
-In more detail, we approximate the allocation problem described above using a series of static potential games, and then use a decentralised method for solving the approximating games that uses the distributed stochastic algorithm.
+In more detail, we determine for each victim i a deadline $t_d^i \in \Re$ and the number of ambulances $N{opt} \in [0, \infty]$ that are needed to save the civilian by the deadline (except if it is not going to die by the end of the game).
+Each of these victims (tasks), arrive in real time and may have changing deadlines due to external factors such as the building it is situated in catching fire.

+To deal with this, we follow a distributed game-theoretic approach from [2] which allows for ambulance agents to make local decisions and consequently reduce the amount of communication required.
+In more detail, we approximate the allocation problem described above using a series of static potential games, and then use a decentralised method for solving the approximating games that employs the distributed stochastic algorithm (DSA).
 Our algorithm is run by each individual agent and proceeds as follows:

 - 1. for all $i \in A$ do - 2.
-Estimate marginal contribution to the task of saving a particular civilian t_d - 3.
-Assign ambulance i to civilian with highest marginal reward t_d . - 4. end for
+Estimate marginal contribution to the task of saving a particular civilian $t_d$ - 3.
+Assign ambulance i to civilian with highest marginal reward $t_d$ . - 4. end for

-Because the underlying problem is a potential game, a greedy approach in the local problem will improve the global solution.
-With such an approach, there are a number of issues that could lead to computing sub-optimal solutions (which we do not elaborate here due to space restrictions).
-Furthermore, it relies on several estimates that are sometimes imprecise.
+In estimating an agents marginal contribution to the task of saving a particular civilian, we use a trade off between travel time to the civilian and deadline to save the civilian.
+In doing so we can tailor our strategy during a particular disaster setting in order to increase the amount of civilians saved.
+Since the underlying problem is a potential game, a greedy approach in the local problem will improve the global solution.
+With such an approach, there are a number of issues that could lead to computing sub-optimal solutions (which we do not elaborate here due to space restrictions - for details, see [2]).
+Furthermore it relies on several estimates that are sometimes imprecise.
 To address these issues, we are currently working on several improvements to the ambulance strategy:

 - 1. Perform a better allocation by computing the trade-offs in choosing an agent with an earlier deadline as compared with a number of agents with longer deadlines.
 This would avoid the agents wasting time to save one agent as opposed to working in parallel or together on other agents.
 In so doing, it would be possible to increase the number of agents that can be saved. - 2.
-Improve the travel time estimation with a better routing algorithm it will be possible to compute the approximate time it would take to route to a given victim.
-This would take into account blockages and traffic jams as well. - 3.
-Improve multi-agent teamwork it would be possible for ambulance agents to coordinate with fire brigade agents by sending them the locations of the victims they aim to save and, in turn, fire brigade agents would protect these locations from fires that are spreading. - 4.
-Reduce need for communication by employing techniques such as [3] to allow agents to better solve the global problem on their own.
+Improve multi-agent teamwork by coordinating across different teams.
+For example it would be possible for ambulance agents to coordinate with fire brigade agents by sending them the locations of the victims they aim to save and, in turn, fire brigade agents would protect these locations from fires that are spreading. - 3.
+Reduce the need for communication by employing techniques such as [3] to allow agents to better solve the global problem on their own.